Shrushti19-kadam/AI-Powered-Form-Builder-Document-Autofill/README.md

-Review and Save

-Design Considerations

-The form schema is completely user-driven.

-AI extraction is treated as a draft and should be reviewed by the user.

-The application prioritizes accuracy and avoids guessing uncertain information.

-Local PDF text extraction reduces unnecessary document processing.

-Scanned documents are handled using image-based extraction.
+Saved Form

+Downloaded PDF

-Security
+🔐 Security

-API credentials are stored in environment variables.
+API credentials are stored using environment variables.

 .env is excluded from version control.